 The cold chill and high winds of January transitioned into a damp and rainy February but while dark storm cells harbored around the towers, our base camp lay just beyond, in the forested valley bottom.
 The skies were often filtered with blue and our days in basecamp were full of activity.
 There was always something to do, get done, or to explore.
 Most of our days were spent hiking loads to prepare our high camp for when a good weather window would arrive or exploring the boulders around the area.

-4am became our standard wake-up time as we remained optimistic about the possibility of climbing each day.
-We boiled water for breakfast and began the approach hike by headlamp, but most often the light of day would reveal dark and snow filled skies.
+Our standard wake-up time became 4:00am, as we remained optimistic about the possibility of climbing with each day.
+We would boil water for breakfast, and begin the approach hike by headlamp, but most often the light of day would reveal dark and snow filled skies.

-After nearly four weeks of battling through terrible conditions Mayan and I, accompanied by photographer Drew Smith, finally reached our objective - the crux pitches of the free variation Mayan and Ines had discovered last season.
-Still the weather remained extremely unstable and though at several points we were ready to leave, our determination was fed through our small successes in our progress up the wall.
+After nearly four weeks of battling through terrible conditions, Mayan and I (with photographer Drew Smith) finally reached our objective - the crux pitches of the free variation Mayan and Ines had discovered the previous season.
+Still, the weather remained extremely unstable and while at several points we were ready to leave, our determination was fed by our small successes in our gradual progress up the wall.
 We fought on for the entire six weeks in Torres del Paine.

 Though the trip did not go as planned at all, we all learned a lot about the region, its climate and most of all, the route.
-In our final days Mayan and I confirmed that the crux pitches go free for sure.
+In our final days Mayan and I confirmed that the crux pitches could go.
 Our hard work and immense effort has prepared us to return next season if the weather permits to make another attempt.

 Brette tops off her water bottle at the base of Torre Central after a long day of climbing and battling the harsh Patagonia conditions.